Reviews You Can Rely On

 Pole Design Foldable

-These trekking poles lack adjustability, so shoppers must be mindful when selecting a size, or consider the adjustable MSR DynaLock Ascent Carbon instead.
-We've also tested options with more comfortable grips.
-Lastly, we dislike the thin wrist straps for hikers or trekkers carrying heavy packs.
+These trekking poles lack adjustability, so shoppers must be mindful when selecting a size, or consider the adjustable MSR DynaLock Ascent Carbon or Trek-Z 2.0 instead.
+We've also tested options with more comfortable grips like the Leki Cressida.
+“I dislike the thin wrist straps, especially for hikers or trekkers carrying heavy packs,” our main tester noted.
 Still, the Distance Z poles are durable, simple, and affordable for the average day hike, mountain run, or casual backpacking trip.
+“As one of our lightest poles, they are my favorite for peak bagging because I don't get arm fatigue and they are quick and easy to stash in my pack's sidepouch during technical sections,” comments our lead female tester.

 Read more: Black Diamond Distance Z review